SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

 - And in `OrderController::handleCheckout()`.
 - Add `$userId = $request->request->get('userId');`.
 - Then add check: `if ($userId !== (string) $user->getId()) {`.
-- Let's throw so we could see it in logs:
+- Let's throw, so we could see it in logs:
   `throw $this->createAccessDeniedException(sprintf('Current user ID "%s" does not match the user ID "%s" of the order!', $user->getId(), $userId));`
 - Now it's safe to set the customer as we know for sure it relates to the current user.
 - Go to the DB, set customer ID to null, no Ngrok tunnel running.